IntentArchitect/Docs/articles/application-development/development-environment/intent-in-the-development-environment.md

 ---
-uid: application-development.development-environment.intent-architect-in-your-development-environment
+uid: application-development.development-environment.intent-architect-in-the-development-environment
 ---
-# Intent Architect in your Development Environment
+# Intent Architect in the Development Environment

 This article covers various aspect's of working with Intent Architect withing your Software development life cycle.

-* How Intent Architect solutions are structured.
+* How Intent Architect solutions are structured on the file system.
 * Using Intent Architect solutions with Version Control.
 * Integrating Intent Architect solutions with your CI/CD Pipelines Extensions.
 * Configuring module discovery.

-## How are Intent Architect solutions structured
+## How Intent Architect solutions are structured

-When you create an Intent Architect solution, it create many folders and files related to the solution, at a high level there are a few high level concepts you should be aware of.
-The create application wizard, allows you to specify several settings, as follows:
+When you create an Intent Architect solution, it creates many folders and files related to the solution, at a high level there are a few high level concepts you should be aware of.
+The application wizard, allows you to specify several settings, as follows:

 ![Solution configuration](./images/default-solution-setup.png)

-The main settings we will be concerned with here are:-
+The main settings we will be concerned with here are:

 * Location
 * Solution Name
 * Application Name

-### File structure basics
+### Folder structure basics

 Intent Architect will create a folder `{Location}\{Solution Name}`, everything related to the solution will be stored in this folder.
 This folder contains 2 sub-folders, namely `intent` and `{Application Name}`.

-The `intent` folder contains all data related to this specific solution, this data includes:-
+The `intent` folder contains all data related to this specific solution, this includes:

 * Solution / Application settings, Intent Architect configuration information.
 * Designer Metadata, all designer related data, i.e. domain models, service models, etc.